 From time to time, it is useful to reflect on your resources.

 To do so is to be reminded of and be mindful of your resilience.
-This exercise is for those who could use a mental boost and a reminder of what motivates you in your daily life.
+This exercise is useful when you need a mental boost and a reminder of what motivates you in your daily life.
 You need paper and pen for the exercise.